-General and administrative expenses were \$13.9 million for the year ended December 31, 2019, compared to \$6.8 million for the year ended December 31, 2018.
-The increase in general and administrative expenses was primarily due to an increase in personnel costs of \$4.4 million due to our increase in headcount including share-based compensation and recruiting.
-Costs associated with being a public company of increased by \$1.8 million for the year ended December 31, 2019 as compared to the year ended December 31, 2018.
-Other costs under general and administration expenses increase by \$0.6 million as we increased the size and activities of the company for the year ended December 31, 2019 compared to the year ended December 31, 2018.
+General and administrative expenses were \$24.4 million for the year ended December 31, 2022, compared to \$22.5 million for the year ended December 31, 2021.
+The increase in general and administrative expenses was primarily due to an increase in personnel costs of \$1.0 million due to our increase in headcount and increased stock-based compensation expense.
+Legal costs and other consulting costs under general and administration expenses increased by \$0.9 million.

-Other Income, net
+Interest Income, net

-Interest income, net was \$3.9 million for the year ended December 31, 2019, compared to \$2.2 million for the year ended December 31, 2018.
-The increase was due to an increase in interest income as a result of a higher average cash balance in our commercial and investment accounts during 2019.
+Interest income, net was \$1.9 million for the year ended December 31, 2022, compared to \$0.2 million for the year ended December 31, 2021.
+The difference in interest income, net compared to the year ended December 31, 2021 was due to a significant increase in the interest paid on our investment balances during 2022 as a result of increased interest rates.